Simulator

 Endpoint: simulator/simulate-builtin-scenario

-endpoint functions similarly to the simulator/simulate-scenario
+The simulator/simulate-builtin-scenario/{scenario_id} endpoint functions similarly to the simulator/simulate-scenario endpoint described earlier.

 The key difference is that the former allows users to simulate a built-in scenario by supplying its id, while the latter is limited to user-created scenarios only.